 You can combine it with forcing a link between a customer/supplier and a (subset of) warehouse(s) by entering field Warehouse_IDs.

 In general, try to keep your model simple.
-Keep in mind that the purpose of a model is to help answering questions.
-That does not necessarily mean that the model should reflect reality as closely as possible.
-For example, if all suppliers deliver to a single plant (main warehouse), and the plant delivers to warehouses that deliver to customers, you can create a 2-echelon plant (main warehouse) → warehouses model that reflects reality.
+Its purpose is to help answer questions.
+That does not necessarily mean it should reflect reality as closely as possible.
+For example, if all suppliers deliver to a single plant (main warehouse), and the plant delivers to warehouses that deliver to customers, you can create a 2-echelon model with plant (main warehouse) → warehouses.
 But if that plant location is fixed, then there is no possibility to optimize suppliers→plant flows.
 So, you may consider replacing all suppliers and plant by a single fake supplier at (previously) plant location, and revert to a simple 1-echelon model.

 Goal value to be minimized is the sum of weighted distances.
 In a basic approach distances are weighted by quantities only.
 Centers of Gravity Calculator uses two weights.
 Distances are weighted by transport quantity (1st weight) × transport rate (2nd weight).
 The transport rate converts distances and quantities into costs.
-Primary reason for adding transport rate as a second weight is to make suppliers (larger shipments, FTL-like transport) pull Center of Gravity locations relatively less than customers (smaller shipments, LTL-like transport) do, rather than to come up with highly accurate transport costs.
+Primary reason for adding transport rate as a second weight is to make suppliers (larger shipments, relatively less expensive FTL-like transport) pull Center of Gravity locations relatively less than customers (smaller shipments, relatively more expensive LTL-like transport) do, rather than to come up with highly accurate transport costs.

 The percentual change in goal value of future scenario compared to baseline can be applied to your actual baseline costs (derived from your financial reports) to estimate the transport costs effect of the future scenario.
 Because transport costs partly consist of (un)loading costs that will not change, you may add some factor to dampen the costs effect.